yara00/Linear-Equations-Numerical/README.md

-# Linear-Equations-Numerical
+# Root Finding Program
-Solving systems of linear equations using numerical methods.
+A python program to solve systems of both linear and nonlinear equations using numerical methods.